What Community Development Leaders Need to Know About Georgia’s New Permitting Law, Senate Bill 447 (SB 447)

 How Georgia Municipalities Can Prepare Now

 The shift toward faster, more transparent permitting is already here.
-With key provisions of SB 447 going into effect shortly after the governor’s May 12th deadline, now is the time for community development leaders to ensure they can meet new requirements around review timelines, third-party inspections, and documentation.
+With several key provisions of SB 447 already in effect, now is the time for community development leaders to ensure they can meet new requirements around review timelines, third-party inspections, and documentation.
 Here are several steps local leaders can take today:

-- Audit current permitting workflows against statutory timelines to ensure applications can be issued or denied within the required 45-day and 14-day windows, and identify where delays may lead to automatic approvals or fee refunds
+- Audit current permitting workflows against statutory timelines to ensure applications, completeness checks, and resubmissions can be reviewed within the required 5 day, 45-day, 20-day, 14-day, and five-business-day windows

-- Evaluate document intake and routing processes for third-party inspections to ensure inspection reports are immediately identified and reviewed within the 2-business-day response window
+- Evaluate document intake and routing processes for third-party inspections to ensure inspection reports are immediately identified, routed, and reviewed within the required two-business-day response period

-- Review denial workflows and documentation standards to confirm that all denials include specific deficiencies and citations to applicable laws, as required under SB 447
+- Review denial workflows and documentation standards to confirm that all denials include clearly documented deficiencies, supporting information, and applicable legal justification

 - Assess readiness for public transparency requirements, including the ability to provide real-time, no-login access to permit status, timelines, and updates ahead of the January 1, 2028 deadline